dsfsi/mit809/_pages/readings.md

 ## Papers for in class discussion

-* For 2018 and 2019 we used the best papers from the KDD conference.
+* For 2018, 2019, 2020 we used the best papers from the KDD conference.

 ## Papers for critical reading

+### 2020

+*  Sentiment analysis is not solved!
+Assessing and probing sentiment classification [URL](https://arxiv.org/abs/1906.05887v1)
+• Exploiting Convolutional Representations for Multiscale Human Settlement Detection [URL](https://arxiv.org/abs/1707.05683v1)
+• Traffic congestion anomaly detection and prediction using deep learning [URL](https://arxiv.org/abs/2006.13215v1)
+• Exploring the weather impact on bike sharing usage through a clustering analysis [URL](https://arxiv.org/abs/2008.07249v1)
+• Cross Lingual Cross Corpus Speech Emotion Recognition [URL](https://arxiv.org/abs/2003.07996v1)

 ### 2019
 * Preparation of Improved Turkish DataSet for Sentiment Analysis in Social